 “Cancer really shaped who I am today,” says Kelly.
 “I’ve always been hugely into art—sculpting, drawing, painting—whatever the medium, I loved it.”

 It was during the many inside-times that young Kelly honed her skills as an artist.
 In grade 11, she realized that career in art may not be feasible, so she began exploring other avenues to express herself while making a living.
 That’s when Kelly decided to pursue a career in interior design.

-Thanks to you, Kelly is now studying interior design at Lethbridge College with the help of a Kids Cancer Care Derek Wandzura Memorial Scholarship.
+Thanks to you, Kelly studied interior design at Lethbridge College with the help of a Kids Cancer Care Derek Wandzura Memorial Scholarship.
 With your help, Kelly was able off-set some of the significant expenses related to studying interior design.

 But the scholarship represents more than a monetary award for Kelly.
 “It wasn’t until I started filling out my scholarship forms that I got my first true taste and rush of excitement for my college experience,” says Kelly.
 “This scholarship is far more than a dollar amount inscribed on an incredibly crafted sheet of paper.
 It is my excitement, a smile, a butterfly ready to break free from my stomach.
 It is a physical piece of my future.”

 During her time at Lethbridge College, Kelly fell in love with the city and knew she had to stick around.
 She now works at a local décor store, a place that surrounds her with the things that people use to make their homes beautiful.